 0 Bad object file, EOF encountered Bad or empty object file, which could be the result of an aborted assembly or compilation.
 I Unexpected EOF in batch file The last command in a command file must be EXIT.
 2 Unable to open file file Could not open the command file or, if ON-ERROR-EXIT has been specified, this message is issued on any failure to open a file.
 3 Variable length record out of bounds Bad object module, could be the result of an aborted assembly.
 4 Missing or non-default parameter A parameter was missing in the direct mode.
 5 No such CPU A list with the possible choices is displayed when this error is found.
 6 CPU undefined DEFINE-CPU must be issued before object file operations can begin.
 A list with the possible choices is displayed when this error is found.
 7 Ambiguous CPU type A list with the possible choices is displayed when this error is found.
 8 No such command Use the HELP option.
 9 Ambiguous command Use the HELP option.
-10 Invalid parameter(s) Too many parameters or a misspelled parameter.
-11 Module out of sequence Bad object module, could be the result of an aborted assembly.
+10 Invalid parameter(s) Too many parameters or a misspelled parameter. П Module out of sequence Bad object module, could be the result of an aborted assembly.

 12 Incompatible object, consult distributor!
 Bad object module, could be the result of an aborted assembly, or that the assembler/compiler revision used is incompatible with the version of XLIB used.
 13 Unknown tag: hh Bad object module, could be the result of an aborted assembly.
 14 Too many errors More than 32 errors will make XLIB abort.
 15 Assembly/compilation error?
 The T_ERROR tag was found.
 Edit and re-assemble/re-compile your program.
 16 Bad CRC, hhhh expected Bad object module; could be the result of an aborted assembly.
 17 Can't find module: xxxxx Check the available modules with LIST-MOD file.
 18 Module expression out of range Module expression is less than one or greater than \$.
 19 Bad syntax in module expression: xxxxx The syntax is invalid.
 20 Illegal insert sequence The specified destination in the INSERT-MODULES option must not be within the start-end sequence.
-21 <end module=""> found before <start module="">!
-Source module range must be from low to high order.</start></end> 22 Before or after!
+21 End module> found before Start module>!
+Source module range must be from low to high order.
+22 Before or after!
 Bad BEFORE/AFTER specifier in the INSERT-MODULES option.
 23 Corrupt file, error occurred in tag A fault is detected in the object file tag .
 Reassembly or recompilation may help.
 Otherwise contact your supplier.
 24 Filename is write protected The file filename is write protected and cannot be written to.
 25 Non-matching replacement module name found in source file In the source file, a module name with no corresponding entry in the destination file was found.

--A (XLINK option)43
+-A (XLINK option)

--a (XLINK option)43
+-a (XLINK option)

-address range check, disabling64
+address range check, disabling

 address space

 restricting output to one

 sharing

 address translation

+addresses

+hexadecimal on the command line

-addresses, mapping logical to physical
+mapping logical to physical

+alignment

-alignment for checksums53
+for checksums64

-alignment, of a segment
+of a segment

 allocation, segment types

 Always generate output (XLINK option)

+anonymous structs/unions, support for in UBROF versions 94

 AOMF80196 (linker output format)

 AOMF80251 (linker output format)

 AOMF8051 (linker output format)

 AOMF8096 (linker output format)

+arrays (large), support for in UBROF versions

 ASCII format, of object code listing

 ASHLING (linker output format)

 ASHLING-Z80 (linker output format)

-ASHLING-6301 (linker output format)77
+ASHLING-6301 (linker output format)91

-ASHLING-64180 (linker output format)77
+ASHLING-64180 (linker output format)91

-ASHLING-6801 (linker output format)77
+ASHLING-6801 (linker output format)91

-ASHLING-8080 (linker output format)77
+ASHLING-8080 (linker output format)91

-ASHLING-8085 (linker output format)77
+ASHLING-8085 (linker output format)91

 assembler directives

 MODULE

-NAME
+NAME149

 assembler symbols, defining at link time

 assumptions (programming experience)